compulim/react-chain-of-responsibility/README.md

 ) => ComponentType<Props> | false | null | undefined;
 ```

-The `fallbackComponent` is a component which all unhandled requests will sink into.
+The `fallbackComponent` is a component which all unhandled requests will sink into, including calls without ancestral `<Provider>`.

 ### API for Fluent UI